Alchemille/Rucher/Readme.md

 Left to implement:

 - Use geoiplookup to proxy center location of user.
+Take drag of map into account -> snappshot of map center when user submits form
 - Provide a feature to reason about "supers": their numbers and weights.
 - Check privacy/legal rules to comply with.
 - Profile page (possiblity to change center)